Counterexample

-A counterexample is any exception to a generalization.
-In logic a counterexample disproves the generalization, and does so rigorously in the fields of mathematics and philosophy.
-For example, the fact that "student John Smith is not lazy" is a counterexample to the generalization "students are lazy", and both a counterexample to, and disproof of, the universal quantification "all students are lazy."
+A counterexample is a specific example that contradicts a claim, hypothesis, or generalization.
+In logic a counterexample disproves a universally stated claim, and does so rigorously in the fields of mathematics and philosophy.
+For example, the statement that "student John Smith is not lazy" is a counterexample to the generalization "students are lazy", and both a counterexample to, and disproof of, the universally quantified "all students are lazy."

 In mathematics

-In mathematics, counterexamples are often used to prove the boundaries of possible theorems.
+In mathematics, counterexamples are often used to establish the boundaries of possible theorems.
 By using counterexamples to show that certain conjectures are false, mathematical researchers can then avoid going down blind alleys and learn to modify conjectures to produce provable theorems.
 It is sometimes said that mathematical development consists primarily in finding (and proving) theorems and counterexamples.

 Rectangle example

 Suppose that a mathematician is studying geometry and shapes, and she wishes to prove certain theorems about them.
 She conjectures that "All rectangles are squares", and she is interested in knowing whether this statement is true or false.

-In this case, she can either attempt to prove the truth of the statement using deductive reasoning, or she can attempt to find a counterexample of the statement if she suspects it to be false.
+In this case, she can either attempt to prove the truth of the statement using deductive reasoning, or she can attempt to find a counterexample to the statement if she suspects it to be false.
 In the latter case, a counterexample would be a rectangle that is not a square, such as a rectangle with two sides of length 5 and two sides of length 7.
 However, despite having found rectangles that were not squares, all the rectangles she did find had four sides.
 She then makes the new conjecture "All rectangles have four sides".
 This is logically weaker than her original conjecture, since every square has four sides, but not every four-sided shape is a square.

-The above example explained — in a simplified way — how a mathematician might weaken her conjecture in the face of counterexamples, but counterexamples can also be used to demonstrate the necessity of certain assumptions and hypothesis.
+The above example explained — in a simplified way — how a mathematician might weaken her conjecture in the face of counterexamples, but counterexamples can also be used to demonstrate the necessity of certain assumptions and hypotheses.
 For example, suppose that after a while, the mathematician above settled on the new conjecture "All shapes that are rectangles and have four sides of equal length are squares".
 This conjecture has two parts to the hypothesis: the shape must be 'a rectangle' and must have 'four sides of equal length'.
 The mathematician then would like to know if she can remove either assumption, and still maintain the truth of her conjecture.
 This means that she needs to check the truth of the following two statements: